Certificate in Business Analytics for Decision Makers

 Mr. Bennett has more than 20 years of experience developing and implementing advanced analytical solutions for Fortune 500 companies across multiple industries.
 These industries include: financial services, insurance, telecommunications and healthcare.
 His clients have included Microsoft, State Farm Insurance, Pharmacia and Chase Bank.
 He is published author and a national speaker on the subjects of healthcare transformation, healthcare predictive analytics and customer behavior.

 John Derwent is an experienced learning professional with an analytical bent and is currently managing content development for Analytics University with The Boston Consulting Group as well as being adjunct faculty and program advisor for the Certificate in Predictive Business Analytics program and adjunct faculty with the Master of Science in Predictive Analytics program at Northwestern University.
 After completing his graduate work, he moved into the world of corporate education and development practicing mainly in the software and technology industries.
 Most recently, Derwent led content and offering strategy for education services in the business analytics area with SPSS, Inc. and IBM.
 His main professional goal is to help people understand how mathematics can improve businesses and the world.
 Derwent earned his MS and PhD in Applied Mathematics from Northwestern University.

-Please note that this is a noncredit offering.
-None of the courses here are transferable into a degree program of any kind at Northwestern University.
-If you wish to earn a degree, please read more about our Master of Science in Predictive Analytics program.
+Please note that this Certificate in Business Analytics for Decision Makers is a non-credit offering.
+Non-credit courses do not transfer into a degree program of any kind at Northwestern University.
+If you are a degree seeking student, please learn more about our Master of Science in Predictive Analytics program.